GustavoLastra/Neighborhood-Map/README.md

 ##Code Structure

 The code's core is located on the "app.js" file:
 ```
 /*            Model          */
-var Model = {         //The locations refere to the districts, that Hamburg cosists of.
+var Model = {         //The locations refere to the districts, that Hamburg consists of.
    locations : [
     {title: 'Hamburg-Mitte', location: {lat:53.5127, lng: 9.9875399}},
     {title: 'Eimsbüttel', location: {lat:53.604768, lng: 9.929453}},